scqubits/scqubits/README.md

-sc_qubits: superconducting qubits in Python
+scqubits: superconducting qubits in Python
 ===========================================

 [J. Koch](https://github.com/jkochNU), [P. Groszkowski](https://github.com/petergthatsme)

-sc_qubits is an open-source Python library for simulating superconducting qubits.
+scqubits is an open-source Python library for simulating superconducting qubits.
 It is meant to give the user a convenient way to obtain energy spectra of common superconducting qubits, plot energy levels as a function of external parameters, calculate matrix elements etc. The library further provides an interface to QuTiP, making it easy to work with composite Hilbert spaces consisting of coupled superconducting qubits and harmonic modes.
-Internally, numerics within sc_qubits is carried out with the help of Numpy and Scipy; plotting capabilities rely on Matplotlib.
+Internally, numerics within scqubits is carried out with the help of Numpy and Scipy; plotting capabilities rely on Matplotlib.